-China defines as “financial services provided for economic activities that are supportive of environmental improvement, climate change mitigation and more efficient resource utilization.”1In September 2016, the People’s Bank of China (PBoC) promulgated Guidelines for Establishing the Green Financial System—the first time any nation’s central bank had issued such guidelines.
+The Chinese government strongly promotes “green finance,” which the People’s Bank of China (“PBoC”) defines as “financial services provided for economic activities that are supportive of environmental improvement, climate change mitigation and more efficient resource utilization.”
+In September 2016, PBoC promulgated Guidelines for Establishing the Green Financial System—the first time any nation’s central bank had issued such guidelines.
 As host of the G20 in 2016, the Chinese government launched a Green Finance Study Group and included the topic of green finance in G20 communiques for the first time.
-A recent report found that China “arguably has been the most proactive country in the world in pursuing a coordinated and comprehensive approach to greening its financial system.”2
+A 2017 report found that China “arguably has been the most proactive country in the world in pursuing a coordinated and comprehensive approach to greening its financial system.”

-“The establishment of the green financial system requires the internalization of environmental externalities by appropriate incentives and restraints with the support of policies, laws and regulations in the financial, fiscal and environmental areas.
-It also requires more innovations by financial institutions and financial markets in developing new financial instruments and services, to address the problems of maturity mismatch, asymmetric information and lack of analytical tools for green investment.”
-5
+The establishment of the green financial system requires the internalization of environmental externalities by appropriate incentives and restraints with the support of policies, laws and regulations in the financial, fiscal and environmental areas.
+It also requires more innovations by financial institutions and financial markets in developing new financial instruments and services, to address the problems of maturity mismatch, asymmetric information and lack of analytical tools for green investment.

 The Guidelines call for policies and actions in seven areas:

-green development funds,
+- green development funds,

-markets for pollution control rights,
+- markets for pollution control rights,

-local government initiatives, and
+- local government initiatives, and

 - international cooperation.

 Policies concerning green bonds are set forth in PBoC’s Guidelines for Establishing the Green Financial System (September 2016), NDRC’s Guidelines for Issuing Green Bonds (December 2015) and the China Securities Regulatory Commission’s Guidelines for Supporting Green Bond Development (March 2017).
 These documents call for guarantees, credit enhancement mechanisms, disclosure requirements and third-party verification.
 They call on provincial and local governments, as well as rating agencies, to participate actively in establishing a green bond market.

 China Development Bank’s website states that “CDB is one of the earliest advocates of green credit practice in China, which aims to support environmental protection and energy conservation through its designated loans and investments.”

 Relationship to Climate Goals

 China’s policies with respect to the use of green bond proceeds for coal-fired power plants have created controversy.
 Those policies allow green bond proceeds to be used for coal-fired power plants in some circumstances, such as when larger, more efficient coal-fired power plants replace smaller, less efficient ones.
 Some see this as consistent with climate mitigation goals, since carbon emissions are reduced in the short term.
-Others see this as inconsistent with climate mitigation goals, since larger coal-fired power plants tend to lock in carbon emissions for the medium and long term, and less-polluting alternatives may be available.15
+Others see this as inconsistent with climate mitigation goals, since larger coal-fired power plants tend to lock in carbon emissions for the medium and long term, and cheaper, less-polluting alternatives may be available.

 Meeting the climate goals set forth in the Paris Agreement will require trillions of dollars of capital over several decades.
 China’s green finance polices are intended, in part, to help meet that need.
 Those policies are relatively new and will continue to evolve in the years ahead.
 How they do so will could play an important role in the world’s response to climate change.

-1.People’s Bank of China, “Guidelines for Establishing the Green Financial System” (September 2, 2016) at 1(1), http://www.pbc.gov.cn/english/130721/3133045/index.html
+People’s Bank of China, Guidelines for Establishing the Green Financial System (September 2, 2016) at 1(1).
+PBoC is China’s central bank.

-5. People’s Bank of China, “Guidelines for Establishing the Green Financial System” (September 9, 2016), http://www.pbc.gov.cn/english/130721/3133045/index.html
+People’s Bank of China, Guidelines for Establishing the Green Financial System (September 2, 2016).

-9. See generally Ma Jun, “Improve the Environmental Information Disclosure System,” China Finance Journal (March 17, 2016).
+See generally Ma Jun, “Improve the Environmental Information Disclosure System,” China Finance Journal (March 17, 2016).

-China Development Bank NEWS, “Power plant just part of bank’s ‘green credit’s plan” (July 26, 2016), http://www.cdb.com.cn/English/xwzx_715/khdt/201609/t20160906_3628.html.
+China Development Bank NEWS, “Power plant just part of bank’s ‘green credit’s plan” (July 26, 2016).

-European Investment Bank—Green Finance Committee of China Society for Finance and Banking, “The need for a common language in Green Finance” (November 11, 2017), http://www.eib.org/attachments/press/white-paper-green-finance-common-language-eib-and-green-finance-committee.pdf; Yao Wang and Mathias Lund Larsen, “International investors eye China’s green bonds,” China Dialogue (February 7, 2018); FTSE, “How far and how fast can China build its green bond market?”
-(February 9, 2018), http://www.ftseglobalmarkets.com/news/how-far- and-how-fast-can-china-build-its-green-bond-market.html
+European Investment Bank—Green Finance Committee of China Society for Finance and Banking, “The need for a common language in Green Finance” (November 11, 2017); Yao Wang and Mathias Lund Larsen, “International investors eye China’s green bonds,” China Dialogue (February 7, 2018); FTSE, “How far and how fast can China build its green bond market?”
+(February 9, 2018).